 - Highlighting the best practices

 Dr. Everest is Professor Emeritus of MIS and Database in the Carlson School of Management at the University of Minnesota.
 With early "retirement," he continues to teach Advanced Data Modeling as an adjunct.
-His Ph.D. dissertation at the Univ of Pennsylvania Wharton School entitled "Managing Corporate Data Resources" became the text from McGraw-Hill, "Database Management: Objectives, System Functions, and Administration" in 1986.
+His Ph.D. dissertation at the University of Pennsylvania Wharton School entitled "Managing Corporate Data Resources" became the text from McGraw-Hill, "Database Management: Objectives, System Functions, and Administration" in 1986.

-Gordon has been teaching all about databases, data modeling, database management systems, data(base) administration, dimensional modeling, and data warehousing since he joined the University in 1970.
-Students learn the theory of databases, gain practical experience with real data modeling projects, and with hands-on use of data modeling tools and DBMSs.
+Gordon has been teaching all about databases, data modeling, database management systems, data(base) administration, dimensional modeling, and data warehousing since he joined the university in 1970.
+Students learn the theory of databases and gain practical experience with real data modeling projects, with hands-on use of data modeling tools and DBMSs.
 Besides teaching about databases, he has helped many organizations do data modeling and design their databases.
 Actually doing it informs his teaching and presentations.